Laurel Ivory

-Laurel Carolyn Ivory (born August 28, 1999) is an American professional soccer player who plays as a goalkeeper for the Kansas City Current of the National Women's Soccer League (NWSL).
+Laurel Carolyn Ivory (born August 28, 1999) is an American professional soccer player who plays as a goalkeeper for Boston Legacy FC of the National Women's Soccer League (NWSL) She played college soccer for the Virginia Cavaliers and began her professional career with the Seattle Reign in 2022.
+She also played for the Kansas City Current.
+She represented the United States at the 2016 FIFA U-17 World Cup and the 2018 FIFA U-20 World Cup.

 College career

 Ivory played for Virginia Cavaliers from 2017 to 2021.
 She was considered one of the top collegiate goalkeepers.
 She recorded four consecutive shutouts in the NCAA tournament in 2019.

 Club career

-Ivory signed with OL Reign in 2022.
+Ivory signed with the OL Reign (later Seattle Reign FC) in 2022.
 She made her NWSL debut in the 2023 NWSL Challenge Cup.

 On December 9, 2024, the Kansas City Current announced that Ivory had signed a contract for the 2025 season with a mutual option for 2026.
+On December 2, 2025, it was announced that Ivory would be departing the club as a free agent.

+On December 17, 2025, Ivory was announced to have signed a two-year contract with NWSL expansion club Boston Legacy FC.

 International career

-Ivory is a former United States youth international.
+Ivory is a former United States youth international, representing the nation at the 2016 FIFA U-17 World Cup and the 2018 FIFA U-20 World Cup.

 Personal life

 Ivory began dating Austin Katstra after meeting at the University of Virginia in 2017.
 They announced their engagement in July 2024.